cydea/privacy-policy/privacy.md

 We may share testimonial information with other potential and existing clients.

 ### How we store your information
-Your information is securely stored in our Customer Relationship Management (CRM) system that is hosted within the European Union and in United States with a Privacy Shield certified provider.
-It is accessed from, and therefore copies may temporarilly stored within, the United Kingdom.
+Your information is securely stored in our Customer Relationship Management (CRM) system that is hosted within the European Union.
+It is accessed from, and therefore copies may temporarily be stored on devices within, the United Kingdom.

 We keep potential client data for 24 months from last contact or activity.
 We keep existing client data for 36 months from last contact or activity.